Episode 5, Season 2

 - James Weldon Johnson (Wikipedia)

-- Teaching Tolerance, Black History Month: Teaching Beyond Slavery
+- Learning for Justice, Black History Month: Teaching Beyond Slavery

 - N. K. Jemisin, How Long 'til Black Future Month?